CSCI-2300/packages/README.md

 # Manually compiling code with packages is hard
-This example demonstrates the challenges that come up when you compile code that is organized in packages manually (with javac)
+This example demonstrates the challenges that come up when you compile code that is organized in packages manually (with javac).

 The src directory contains two sub-directories: first and second.
 Code in <code>second</code> depends on the code in <code>first</code>.
 Therefore, we must compile code in <code>first</code> first.
 We also want to place compiled code into its own directory: <code>bin</code>

 ```